ditrit/leto-modelizer-ai-proxy/CONTRIBUTING.md

 - Create a new handler in `handlers` folder and in the new handler class should inherit from `BaseHandler`.
   - Currently you need to implement the `generate` method.
 - Add the new handler in the factory `handlers/Factory.py`.
-- Add a section in `configuration/configurationManager.py` with the name of the new AI and its settings.
+- Add a file called `configuration_description.json` that will describe the new AI settings and how to configure it.

 ### Example of Handler